3 Squadron STORIES

 Mon.
 11.11.18.
-The day I came away for: a red letter day in very truth, for if all now goes well the War is over.
-During the morning we had it officially stated that Germany had signed the armistice and all fighting ceases at 11 a.m.
-I haven't let out a cheer yet but I hope that we will soon hear such definite word that it will be quite safe to do so.
+The day I came away for: A red letter day in very truth, for if all now goes well the War is over.
+During the morning we had it officially stated that Germany had signed the Armistice and all fighting ceases at 11 a.m.
+I haven't let out a cheer yet, but I hope that we will soon hear such definite word that it will be quite safe to do so.
 At 10.30 this morning the 1st Division of our chaps marched past, on their way to the front.
-Some of them told us that they were going thirty miles beyond the present line, to be part of an army of occupation but whether this is so or not I cannot say.
+Some of them told us that they were going 30 miles beyond the present line, to be part of an Army of Occupation, but whether this is so or not I cannot say.
 This evening lights and flares went up for two or three hours after dark but now all is very quiet.
 While lying in bed this morning I heard a great lot of cheering and several bells ringing so I am glad to know that there was good cause for it all.

 And so it was all over.
 With a tour of Brussels, Paris and the Riviera (which was something of a lark) and a good few rumours about us becoming part of the Army of Occupation, it was back to England.
 Then on Tuesday 6 May 1919 came the long-awaited day and on the ubiquitous Kaisar-i-Hind.
 I, and many other members of the Australian Flying Corps, came home.

 More on Harold Edwards' service in the Australian Flying Corps may be found in his autobiography, The Trusty One, Assembly Press, Queensland, 1985.

 How I shall miss him - when from overseas

 And hands press hands for old remembrance sake.

 Full many a face will wear a mask of joy,